fractl-io/fractl/README.md

 # The Fractl Programming Language

-Fractl unlocks the future of tri-modal development - concurrent use of 3 different ways of programming:
-* Traditional coding in IDEs,
-* Visual development in a no-code builder, and,
-* Code generation with generative-AI.
+Generative AI is poised to revolutionize the entire software development landscape, with the promise of fluently writing code on behalf of programmers.
+However, programming is a discipline that requires precision and deep reasoning, not just fluency: minor nuances in code can lead to wildly different outcomes.
+As a result, AI-driven code generation needs to involve a human (developer) in the loop.
+Developers still need to meticulously review, refactor, and test AI-generated code (aided by AI, of course) before incorporating it into their projects.
+Traditional programming languages are a poor fit for this human-in-the-loop workflow: generated code is too low-level, syntactically verbose, and comprehensible only by highly-trained experts, even then requiring significant effort.

 ## Fractl Loves Gen AI
 As a language, Fractl is data-oriented and declarative, with an abstraction that is closer to natural languages than traditional programming languages.
 This makes fractl a much better fit for Gen AI-powered code generation.
 Users can rapidly build business application in Fractl from high-level specifications - typically more than 10x faster than traditional programming languages.

+## Fractl is a bridge between Code and Low-code/No-code
+With the rising popularity of Low-code/No-code tools, a growing chasm has emerged between traditional programming and visual building.
+Traditional programming by professional developers offers immense power and flexiblity, but tends to be slow, expensive and constrained by the availability of skilled developers.
+In contrast, low-code/no-code tools provide speed and simplicity, but are often limited to simple use cases, lead to strong vendor lock-ins, and, as a result, have been strongly rejected by professional developers.

+Fractl, with its high-level of abstraction and data-oriented syntax, bridges this chasm by being a single abstraction for both traditional programming and visual building.
+Code blocks in the Fractl programming language can be directly represented as visual elements in Fractl Design Studio, without any translation, and vice versa.
+This unique characteristic of Fractl makes it possible for developers to concurrently use multiple ways of building:

+* Traditional coding in IDEs,
+* Visual development in a no-code builder, and,
+* Code generation with generative-AI.

 ## Fractl is open
 The Fractl language specification, its compiler and runtime are open source.